 These health professionals are trained to design, supply, fit, and dispense eyeglass lenses, frames, contact lenses, artificial eyes, and other visual aids that correct eyesight.
 Opticians interpret prescriptions given by optometrists or ophthalmologists.
 They don’t test, diagnose, or treat eyesight problems.

 These eye doctors provide primary vision care that ranges from eyesight testing and correction, as well as diagnosing, treating, and managing changes in vision caused by eye problems.
 Optometrists examine eyes for vision defects, signs of injury, and other problems relating to general eye health.
 They also have the capacity to detect certain eye abnormalities and provide visual rehabilitation.
 Some optometrists are also involved in scientific research into the causes of and the cures of different eye conditions.
+To establish contact with an optometrist, a quick search for “Minneapolis optometrists” (or wherever you reside) will put you in touch with an experienced professional in your area who can cater to your eye care needs.

 Optometrists have the initials O.D (Doctor of Optometry) after his/her name.